+\begin{T:KupD} All minimal genus diagrams of a nonsplit virtual link are related by minimal-genus-preserving generalized R-moves. \end{T:KupD}

+Section \ref{S:ThickPrime} addresses local and pairwise primeness for links in thickened surfaces, culminating with Theorem \ref{T:ObviouslyPrimeEtc}, and \textsection\ref{S:Virtual} adapts that theorem to virtual link diagrams and lasso diagrams.
+Here, we find that nugatory crossings are always obvious in acceptable lasso diagrams, even though nugatory crossings can be harder to identify in virtual link diagrams.
+This is particularly important because, in the virtual setting there are two types of nugatory crossings (removable and non-removable), and such crossings provide the main technical obstacle to translating statements about diagrammatic primeness (local or pairwise) to statements about prime virtual links.
+Everything connects in our final result:

-\begin{T:VSplitEtc} Given an alternating diagram $V'$ of a nonsplit virtual link $\wt{L}$, choose a diagram $V\in[V']$ which admits an acceptable lasso $X$.
+\begin{T:VSplitEtc} Let $V'$ be a connected alternating diagram of a virtual link $K$, and consider a diagram $V\in[V']$ which admits an acceptable lasso $X$.
 Assume that $V$ has at least one virtual crossing.
-Then: \begin{enumerate}[label=(\arabic*)] \item $V'$ is prime if and only if, for every disk $Z\subset S^2$ whose boundary intersects $V$ in two generic points, both in $X$, all classical crossings of $V$ lie on the same side of $\partial Z$; \item $V'$ is weakly prime if and only if, for every disk $Z\subset X$ that intersects $V$ generically and contains at least one crossing, $|\partial Z\cap L|>2$.\footnote{Throughout, $|X|$ denotes the number of connected components of $X$.} \item $V'$ has a nugatory crossing if and only if there is a circle $\gamma\subset S^2$ with $\gamma\cap V=\{c\}$ for some crossing $c$. \item $V'$ has a removable nugatory crossing if and only if there is a disk $Y\subset X$ with $\partial Y\cap V=\{c\}$ for some crossing $c$. \item If $V'$ has no removable nugatory crossings, then: \begin{enumerate}[label=(\alph*)] \item $\wt{L}$ is prime if and only if $V'$ is prime. \item $\wt{L}$ is weakly prime if and only if $V'$ is weakly prime. \end{enumerate} \end{enumerate} \end{T:VSplitEtc}

-Finally, in \textsection\ref{S:LassoNumbers}, we introduce {\it lasso numbers} of virtual links and their diagrams.
-We establish some basic properties.
-Computing these invariants seems like a challenging, but approachable, problem.
+Then: \begin{enumerate}[label=(\arabic*)] \item When $V'$ has no nugatory crossings, $K$ is prime if and only if $V'$ is prime. \item When $V'$ has no removably nugatory crossings, $K$ is locally prime if and only if $V'$ is locally prime. \end{enumerate} \end{T:VSplitEtc}